-where $N_u$ is the group defined for u containing all the interest points in X with a pairwise distance $\delta{n,u}$ between n and u below a threshold of $\tau{d_X}$ .
-Similarly, $L_p$ , l and $\tau{d_Y}$ are defined for the interest point p in Y as well.
+Consider N_m candidate correspondences produced by the extended polar matching technique, which consist of N interest points in X and L interest points in Y, interest point groups are formed by iterating through the candidate correspondences.
+For each candidate correspondence $\{u, p\}$, where u and p are interest points in X and Y, respectively, interest point groups can then be formed where N_u is the group defined for u containing all the interest points in X with a pairwise distance $\delta{n,u}$ between n and ubelow a threshold of τ{d_X} .
+Similarly, L_p , l and τ{d_Y} are defined for the interest point p in Y as well.
 Note that n and l are interest points in the set of candidate correspondences.
 Thus, the number of groups formed depends on the number of unique interest points present in the candidate correspondences (with a maximum of $2N_m$ groups).

-The proposed matching framework then considers the pairwise spatial constraints between the interest points in $N_u$ and $L_p$ , and the pairwise similarity scores for all possible pairwise combinations (which are also candidate correspondences) are collected as votes.
-A pairwise similarity space $\mathcal{K}(\omega, \lambda)$ , as defined in section III, is used to accumulate these votes $\psi$ (12).
-This is then repeated for all $N_m$ candidate correspondences, with the pairwise similarity scores for all pairwise combinations of candidate correspondences in the respective groups being collected in $\mathcal{K}(\omega,\lambda)$ .
-The pairs of apparently valid correspondences are then found by searching for maxima in the K-space which are larger than $\tau_p$ .
-Note that K is a 2D space which collects the pairwise similarity scores of all the candidate correspondences based on the pairwise spatial constraints defined over a local region.
-Thus, searching for clusters in K is equivalent to finding pairs of correspondences which satisfy similar spatial constraints.
+The proposed matching framework then considers the pairwise spatial constraints between the interest points in N_u and L_p , and the pairwise similarity scores for all possible pairwise combinations (which are also candidate correspondences) are collected as votes.
+A pairwise similarity space $\mathcal{K}(\omega, \lambda)$, as defined in Section III, is used to accumulate these votes ψ (12).
+This is then repeated for all N_m candidate correspondences, with the pairwise similarity scores for all pairwise combinations of candidate correspondences in the respective groups being collected in $\mathcal{K}(\omega, \lambda)$.
+The pairs of apparently valid correspondences are then found by searching for maxima in the \mathcal{K} -space, which are larger than τ_p .
+Note that \mathcal{K} is a 2-D space, which collects the pairwise similarity scores of all the candidate correspondences based on the pairwise spatial constraints defined over a local region.
+Thus, searching for clusters in \mathcal{K} is equivalent to finding pairs of correspondences, which satisfy similar spatial constraints.

-Here, $\mathcal{K}$ is quantised into bins and we can use either a mean-shift mode estimator [38] or a histogram-based method to find the maxima. $\psi$ is calculated from the correlation map $\nu(\omega,\lambda)$ (using equations (11) and (12) based on the defined spatial constraints in (7) and (8)).
-In this paper, we use a histogram-based method and search for the maxima of a smoothed histogram containing the votes in $\mathcal{K}$ .
+Here, \mathcal{K} is quantized into bins and we can use either a meanshift mode estimator [38] or a histogram-based method to find the maxima. ψ is calculated from the correlation map $v(\omega, \lambda)$ [using (11) and (12)].
+In this paper, we use a histogram-based method and search for the maxima of a smoothed histogram containing the votes in \mathcal{K} .

-E. Implementation details for polar matching
+E. Implementation Details for Polar Matching

-In this section, we elaborate on several implementation details of the extended polar matching technique of section IV-C which affect the performance and efficiency of the proposed matching framework.
-To form the correlation map $\nu(R,s)$ , we have assumed that the same set of interest points will be detected across the scales $S_o$ .
+In this section, we elaborate on several implementation details of the extended polar matching technique of Section IV-C, which affect the performance and efficiency of the proposed matching framework.
+To form the correlation map v(R, s), we have assumed that the same set of interest points will be detected across the scales S_o .
 This assumption can result in errors when matching objects of different scales.
 Since small objects tend to have fewer interest points, using the same number of interest points from a fine scale may result in more false matches.
-Quantisation errors will also be introduced since the image is downsampled, and features detected at the coarse scale might be less distinct or informative.
+Quantization errors will also be introduced since the image is downsampled, and features detected at the coarse scale might be less distinct or informative.